Gen Silent: Synopsis

 Gen Silent was filmed in the Boston area over a one-year period.
 During that time, director Stu Maddux followed six LGBT seniors through their decision to either stay open about their sexuality or hide it so that they can survive in the long-term health care system.
 In the documentary a gay man named Lawrence Johnson searches for a nursing home where he and his partner can be open about their relationship while still receiving quality care.
 It also follows a transgender senior by the name of KrysAnne.
 She searches for people to care for her because she is estranged from her family.
 The story of an LGBT couple named Sheri and Lois is told, including how they spent their lives fighting for LGBT rights.
 While Sheri states that she refuses to hide her sexuality, Lois states that she will if that is what it would take to protect her in the health care system.
 Mel and his partner are the final couple followed in the documentary.
-Mel's partner gets sick and he finds care from a welcoming agency where he feels comfortable and safe to speak openly for the first time about his sexuality and their 39 year relationship together.
+Mel's partner gets sick and he finds care from a welcoming agency where he feels comfortable and safe to speak openly for the first time about his sexuality and their 39-year relationship together.

 Notable screenings

 Gen Silent premiered at the Boston LGBT Film Festival in 2010.
 It was also screened at numerous other film festivals including the Frameline Film Festival, the Provincetown International Film Festival, the New York Lesbian, Gay, Bisexual, & Transgender Film Festival, the Melbourne Queer Film Festival and the North Carolina Gay & Lesbian Film Festival.

 It was also screened for health care staff at Duke University Medical Center, to lawmakers at the Massachusetts House of Representatives, and at the University of Michigan in Ann Arbor.
 Harvard and Yale Universities have also hosted screenings of the film.
+Several screenings were held in South Florida and were featured on the front page of Ft.
+Lauderdale's main newspaper, the Sun-Sentinel.